TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. method:: FancyGetopt.generate_help([header=None])

-   Generate help text (a list of strings, one per suggested line of output) from the option table for this :class:`FancyGetopt` object.
+   Generate help text (a list of strings, one per suggested line of output) kutoka the option table for this :class:`FancyGetopt` object.

    If supplied, prints the supplied *header* at the top of the help.